WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 All these points above comprised the concept of structured programming, a significant movement in computer science.
-ALGOL 60, a pioneer in this movement, adopted these principles at very early stage.
+ALGOL 60, a pioneer in this movement, adopted these principles at a very early stage.

 TODO: An example of ALGOL 60's structured programming